Solskjaer responds to Pochettino to Man Utd rumours & gives his verdict on Mourinho at Tottenham | Goal.com

 Solskjaer acknowledges the task facing his side after a poor start to the 2019-20 campaign, but after securing five wins from six across all competitions before the international break, he is confident significant progress is being made.

-"It’s a clear gap in the league between top four and I don’t know how many teams within a range of three or four points," he said.
+"It’s a clear gap in the league between [United and the] top four and I don’t know how many teams within a range of three or four points," he said.